A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/README.md

 Run the following command:

-*# Set the Execution Policy to allow unsigned scripts*
+1. **Set the Execution Policy to allow unsigned scripts**

-*Set-ExecutionPolicy -ExecutionPolicy Bypass -Force*
+`Set-ExecutionPolicy -ExecutionPolicy Bypass -Force`

+2. **Download and Run the Script in Memory:**

-We're going to download the script as a string using a .NET class.
-The script has a placeholder domain name of change.me, so we must change that before running it.
+We will download the script as a string using a .NET class.
+The script includes a placeholder domain name `change.me`, so it must be modified to match your domain name.

-I'll use the PowerShell -replace operator to change change.me to [name of domain].lab.
-Be sure to substitute it with whatever your domain is.
-The script will then run in memory using Invoke-Expression.
+Use the `-replace` operator in PowerShell to change `change.me` to your domain (e.g., `ad.lab`).
+The script will then run in memory using `Invoke-Expression`.

-*[System.Net.WebClient]::new().DownloadString('https://raw.githubusercontent.com/WaterExecution/vulnerable-AD-plus/master/vulnadplus.ps1') -replace 'change\.me', 'ad.lab' | Invoke-Expression*
+``[System.Net.WebClient]::new().DownloadString('https://raw.githubusercontent.com/WaterExecution/vulnerable-AD-plus/master/vulnadplus.ps1') -replace 'change\.me', 'ad.lab' | Invoke-Expression``

+Note: Replace `ad.lab` with the actual name of your domain.

+3. **Monitor the Output:**

-As the script executes, you should see lots of output and green status indicating successful operations.
-In the screenshot below, we're at the end of the script and the server is going to reboot in 30 seconds.
+As the script executes, you should see output with green status messages indicating successful operations.
+At the end of the script, the server will reboot automatically after 30 seconds.

 ![image](https://github.com/user-attachments/assets/1958d78e-329e-401c-8c33-4783b14c2f5c)

-## 11. Building a Pivoting Lab To Practice External Pentest
+# 11. Building a Pivoting Lab To Practice External Pentest

 ### Network Diagram